influxdata/grade/README.md

 * `-influxurl` is not provided but defaults to `http://localhost:8086`.
 Basic auth credentials can be embedded in the URL if needed.
 HTTPS is supported; supply `-insecure` if you need to skip SSL verification.
+If you set it to an empty string, `grade` will print line protocol to stdout.
 * `-database` is not provided but defaults to `benchmarks`.
 * `-measurement` is not provided but defaults to `go`.
 * The hardware ID is a string that you specify to identify the hardware on which the benchmarks were run.